V4Fire/Client/src/core/component/decorators/watch/README.md

 ### [provideArgs = `true`]

-If false, then a handler that is invoked on the watcher event does not take any arguments from the event.
+If set to false, a handler that gets invoked due to a watcher event won't take any arguments from the event.

 ```typescript
 import iBlock, { component, field } from 'components/super/i-block/i-block';